Noble-Lab/casanovo/docs/file_formats.md

 In contrast, setting a different value for the `n_peaks` option in the second section is only possible when training a new model, and cannot be modified when predicting with a previously trained model that uses a different configuration.

 > [!TIP]
-> Each change in the configuration can lead to different outcomes in the peptide sequencing process, so it's beneficial to experiment with various settings to find the optimal configuration for your data.
+> Each change in the configuration can lead to different outcomes in the peptide sequencing process, so it may be beneficial to experiment with various settings to find the optimal configuration for your data.
 > Always consider your experimental design and the nature of your data when adjusting these settings.

 ## Logging